 Because the early signs of ethylene glycol poisoning are non-specific and are quite often mistaken for other problems, incidences of poisoning commonly aren’t treated within the critical period when veterinary intervention could be successful.
 Unless you are fortunate enough to catch your pet ingesting anti-freeze, you might put down its general malaise to simply being ‘under the weather’ or ‘out of sorts,’ rather than seeking immediate veterinary help.

-By the time your pet does start displaying obvious symptoms, it is likely to have become uremic, meaning your pet's kidneys have failed.
+By the time your pet does start displaying obvious symptoms, it is likely to have become uremic, meaning the kidneys have failed.
 At this point, the prognosis is usually poor.

 Unfortunately, anti-freeze is thought to have a sweet taste, something which makes it immediately appealing to animals, especially cats.
 The additive is also odourless and colourless (sometimes) so cats and dogs aren’t repelled by it, thinking instead that it might be some sweet tasting water.
 For this reason it is essential that, if there is a spillage of anti-freeze from your vehicle that makes it onto the ground, you clean it up before your pet has access to it.